Live Tour

 To be eligible for a Paper Award, separately submit a paper (PDF, arXiv, txt, etc.) documenting and describing the conceptual approach of an eligible ARC Prize 2024 Kaggle submission.
 Papers must be submitted within 48 hours of the competition ending.

-Paper Awards are evaluated equally on the following six components, where a score of 0 (lowest) and 5 (highest) is given in each category.
+Paper awards are evaluated equally based on the following rubric, consisting of six components, with a score ranging from 0 (lowest) to 5 (highest) given in each category.

 Category Description